oddbird/css-sandbox/src/toggles/explainer.md

 }
 ```

-Personally,
-I like brackets as a parallel
-to the existing syntax
-for named grid lines.

 {% note %}
 The [Toggles Polyfill][polyfill] currently supports:
-- the specified `initial/max` syntax
+- the previously specified `initial/max` syntax
-- the keyword `max at initial` syntax
+- the new keyword `max at initial` syntax
 - the bracket/keyword `[one two three] at three` named-state syntax

 [polyfill]: https://github.com/oddbird/css-toggles
 {% endnote %}

-#### Default toggle actions
+#### Default toggle events & 'overflow'

 While it's possible to define
-more complex actions to move
+more complex events to move
 from one specific state to another --
 as you might in more complex state machines --
 many of the known use-cases
 can be handled with simple
-increment/decrement actions.
+increment/decrement events.

 To facilitate these simpler use-cases,
-every toggle has a pre-defined flow
+every toggle has a pre-defined 'overflow' behavior
-when activated by a generic trigger.
-This is set with one of several keywords:
+when incrementing above, or decrementing below
+the list of known states:

+{% warn %}
+These options have changed
+since the initial draft spec and explainer.
+{% endwarn %}

-- (default): when no keyword is provided,
+- **cycle** (default):
+  Increments above the maximum state return to `0` (inactive),
-  the state will increment until reaching the maximum state,
+  and decrements below `0` will return to the maximum state.
+- **cycle-on**:
+  Increments above the maximum state return to `1` (first active),
-  and then return to `0` (inactive).
+  and decrements below `1` will return to the maximum state.
+  This is the same as 'cycle', but always maintains an active toggle.
 - **sticky**: state will increment until reaching the maximum,
-  and then return to `1` (first active).
-- **linear**: state will increment until reaching the maximum,
   and then stay at the maximum until given more explicit direction.

-{% warn 'Question' %}
-Are there other simple defaults
-that should be available at this level?
-For example,
-would `reverse-*` versions of each behavior
-be useful?
-{% endwarn %}

-{% warn 'ToDo' %}
-Currently only `sticky`
-and the default full-cycle behavior
-are defined in the specification.
-{% endwarn %}
+Unknown states are considered both 'higher than the maximum'
+and 'lower than the minimum' so that overflow rules are applied
+in either direction.
+Increments cycle to the minimum (0 or 1),
+while decrements cycle to the maximum state.

 #### Toggle groups and scopes